 Do you love crochet dishcloths as much as I do?
 Not only are they an excellent handmade gift, they are also a great way to learn new stitches!
 I’ve rounded up over 27 of the best crochet stitches for dishcloths for you!

-Most of the stitch tutorials either include a pattern for a dishcloth or washcloth or they have a link to a pattern.
+Most of the stitch tutorials either include a pattern for a crochet dishcloth or crochet washcloth or they have a link to a pattern.